humancomputerintegration/trigeminal-based-temperature-illusions/README.md

 ## Licensing & Citing

-This documentation describes Open Hardware and is under the GNU General Public License v3.0.
+The Trigeminal-Based Temperature Interface is released under the CERN OHL 2.
+The interface software is released under the GNU GPL V3.
+The interface documentation is released under the CC0.

 When using or building upon this device in an academic publication, please consider citing as follows:

 Jas Brooks, Steven Nagels, and Pedro Lopes.
 2020.
 “Trigeminal-based Temperature Illusions.”
 In *Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems* (CHI ’20).
 Association for Computing Machinery, New York, NY, USA, 1–12.
 [DOI:10.1145/3313831.3376806](https://dl.acm.org/doi/abs/10.1145/3313831.3376806)